-Since 2008, Seafood Throwdowns have proven to be fun, educational and community driven events to engage the larger community in issues affecting our ocean, fishing communities and fisheries.
+Since 2008, Seafood Throwdowns™ have proven to be fun, educational and community driven events to promote public awareness of what it really means to have sustainable seafood.
+A Seafood Throwdown™ engages the larger community in issues affecting our ocean, fishing communities, and sustainable fisheries.

-Seafood Throwdown was the brainchild of the partnership between the Cape Ann Farmers Market and the Northwest Atlantic Marine Alliance (NAMA) as a way of promoting the ecological and economic importance of locally caught seafood, building a broader base of support for efforts to transform fisheries and ocean policies, and gauging community’s interest in Community Supported Fisheries (CSF).
+Seafood Throwdown™ was the brainchild of the partnership between the Cape Ann Farmers Market and the Northwest Atlantic Marine Alliance (NAMA) as a way of raising awareness and promoting the ecological and economic importance of locally caught seafood, building a broader base of support for efforts to transform fisheries and ocean policies, and gauging community’s interest in Community Supported Fisheries (CSF).

 The fight to take our ocean back from industrial scale fisheries isn’t a solo endeavor and we can’t ask the fishermen to carry the weight all by themselves.
 We wanted to build a broader base of support for efforts to transform fisheries and ocean policies towards ones that are truly sustainable for the long haul.